by-emrii/holbertonschool-hbnb/part1/README.md

 - Fields: `id`, `user_id`, `place_id`, `rating`, `comment`, `image_url`, etc.

 ## Task 2: Sequence Diagrams
+The purpose of the sequence diagrams is to illustrate the interactive flow between the layers of the HBnB Evolution application for key API calls.
+These diagrams represent the step-by-step communication between the Presentation Layer (API/Services), the Business Logic Layer (core models and operations), and the Persistence Layer (repositories and database).

+The diagrams clarify how user requests are processed, how business rules are applied, and how data is stored and retrieved.
+They also demonstrate how the Facade pattern simplifies interactions by providing a unified interface between layers.

 #### Key Participants
 User → API (Presentation Layer) → Business Logic (Business Layer) → Database (Persistence Layer)